Secret (deodorant brand)

 Secret is an antiperspirant/deodorant for women manufactured by Procter & Gamble.
 It is sold in the United States, Canada, and Mexico.
 Secret was launched as the first female deodorant in 1956, after more than 10 years of research that began in 1945.
 Secret is the only female brand antiperspirant/deodorant in Procter & Gamble's portfolio of products, which includes male brands Gillette and Old Spice.

 There are more than 55 different antiperspirant/deodorant products sold under the Secret brand.
-Products are produced by company plants in Greensboro, NC and in Mexico City, Mexico, which are then distributed to retailers.
+Products are produced by company plants in Greensboro, North Carolina, and in Mexico City, Mexico, which are then distributed to retailers.
 Secret products are sold in a variety of channels, including supermarkets, drug stores and mass merchandisers.
 They are also available through various online retailers.

 History

 Procter & Gamble began research on the product that would be Secret's first in 1945.
 In 1956, Secret was introduced as a cream that was applied with fingers to the underarm area for underarm odor control.
 It was the first antiperspirant/deodorant product made for, and marketed to, women.
 In 1958, Secret introduced a roll-on product, with a spray following in 1964.
 The solid round stick version was launched in 1978.

 During the 1950s and 1960s, TV commercials featured a woman named Katy Winters (played by actress Anne Starr Roberts), a pert brunette whose friends all perspired a lot, whereupon she would recommend Secret as the solution to their problem.
 The ads were so ubiquitous (and repetitious) that eventually such comedians as Johnny Carson and George Carlin routinely mocked them.

 Early product innovations were driven by the principle that men and women may have different needs when it comes to odor protection, but women should never have to compromise on efficacy.
 The slogan “Strong Enough for a Man, Made for a Woman” was developed in 1972 and grew to become one of Secret's most famous advertising tag lines.
 The woman who coined the slogan, Carol H Williams, would in time be inducted into the American Advertising Federation Hall of Fame.